Round 1 of Time-Limited 8-Weeks RRT (From Sep to Oct 2021)

 * Provide a mode for employees to report their results e.g. via email, excel, HR portal etc. * Verify that their employees have submitted their test results.

 Appropriate actions are taken if tested ART positive

-Companies are not required to submit detailed results of each employee to the government.
-Nevertheless, companies are required to submit their ART results declaration at the end of each month’s testing cycle (i.e. twice across the two-month period) to the government via this link: https://go.gov.sg/time-limited-rrt-art-results-declaration
+Companies are required to declare the total number of employees tested, along with the number of Ag+ results recorded, in the ART results declaration form at the end of each month’s testing cycle (i.e. twice across the two-month period) to the government via this link: https://go.gov.sg/time-limited-rrt-art-results-declaration